jlonghku/UpstreamAnalyzer/README.md

 lat, long = 48.54594127, -122.3382169
 threshold = 500

-# Call the function with coordinate transformation
+# Call the function with coordinate transformation and save processed DEM to a new file
 target_crs = "EPSG:32610"
+new_asc_file_path = 'New_Samish.asc'
-analyze_upstream_basin(asc_file_path, long, lat, threshold, xytype='coordinate', target_crs=target_crs)
+analyze_upstream_basin(asc_file_path, long, lat, threshold, xytype='coordinate', target_crs=target_crs, new_asc_file_path=new_asc_file_path)
 ```

 ### 2. Explanation of Processing Steps

 1. **Initialize Grid and Read DEM**: The DEM data is read using PySheds.
+2. **Fill Pits in DEM**: Pits (local depressions) in the DEM are filled to ensure proper flow direction calculations.
-2. **Fill Depressions and Resolve Flats**: Depressions in the DEM are filled, and flat areas are resolved to ensure proper flow direction calculations.
+3. **Fill Depressions and Resolve Flats**: Depressions in the DEM are filled, and flat areas are resolved to ensure proper flow direction calculations.
+The processed DEM can be saved to a new file if specified.
-3. **Compute Flow Direction**: Flow direction is computed using the DEM.
+4. **Compute Flow Direction**: Flow direction is computed using the DEM.
-4. **Extract Upstream Basin**:
+5. **Extract Upstream Basin**:
    - If using **xytype = 'coordinate'**, the specified outlet point is snapped to the nearest high-accumulation cell, and coordinates are optionally transformed using the specified CRS.
    - If using **xytype = 'index'**, the outlet point is treated as a grid cell index.
-5. **Visualize Catchment Area**: The catchment area is visualized along with flow accumulation data.
+6. **Visualize Catchment Area**: The catchment area is visualized along with flow accumulation data.

 ### 3. Visualization
 The function will produce a plot displaying the upstream basin and flow accumulation values.